Pontine Marshes: Paleolithic

-A skull of Neanderthal man from a grotto on Monte Circeo dates to about 65 thousand years BP.
+A skull of Neanderthal man was found in a grotto on Monte Circeo in Italy on February 25, 1939, by a team of paleontologists headed by Alberto Carlo Blanc dating to about 65 thousand years BP.
+On May 8, 2021, 9 Neanderthal skeletons were discovered in the same cave by a team of archaeologists.
+The team concluded that the Neanderthals were killed by a pack of hyenas.

 History

 Roman times

-The marsh is described by the geographers and historians of the early Roman empire.
+The geographers and historians of the early Roman Empire describe the marsh.

 Livy reported that after the Secessio plebis of 494 BC, a strike by the common people for political rights, a famine occurred at Rome due to decreased economic activity.
 Grain buyers were sent to "the people of the Pomptine marshes" and elsewhere to acquire new supplies, but were met with refusal.
-The Volsci attempted to exploit this momentary weakness by raising an army of invasion, but were struck down by an epidemic, of what sort, or whether historians can conclude to be malaria, remains unsaid.
-The Romans, buying grain in Sicily, reinforced their colony at Velitrae and planted a colony at Norba, "which thus became a fortified point for the defence of the Pomptine region."
+The Volsci attempted to exploit this momentary weakness by raising an army of invasion but were struck down by an epidemic, of what sort, or whether historians can conclude to be malaria, remains unsaid.
+The Romans, buying grain in Sicily, reinforced their colony at Velitrae and planted a colony at Norba, "which thus became a fortified point for the defense of the Pomptine region."
 In 433 BC, Rome was struck by an epidemic and again sent buyers to the Pontine, this time successfully.
 Apparently, at least some of the marsh was under cultivation, which the high density of Roman settlements along the two northern roads might lead one to expect.

 Strabo says:"In front of Tarracina lies a great marsh, formed by two rivers; the larger one is called the Aufidus (Ufente).
 It is here that the Appian Way first touches the sea ...
 Near Tarracina, as you go toward Rome, there is a canal that runs alongside the Appian Way, and is fed at numerous places by waters from the marshes and the rivers ...
 The boat is towed by a mule."